qaisjp/green-candy/ps2 export tool/releases/README.txt

 TxdGen 0.9.8 by The_GTA.
-Beta release.
+Beta release. (hotpatch 1)
 ==================================

 TxdGen is the RW Texture Dictionary conversion tool.
 Its goal is to support